 The guidance confirms that applicants had to be trading on 11th March 2020, although we anticipate that those that would otherwise have been trading had it not been for the COVID-19 may also be eligible for support and are encouraged to apply, although companies which are insolvent, in administration, or subject to a striking-off notice will not be able to apply.

 Business Rates and Cash Grants in Northern Ireland

-The Northern Ireland Finance Minister has announced an emergency £100 million rates package to assist Northern Ireland businesses impacted by COVID-19.
-This includes a grant of £10,000 to be provided to all small businesses eligible for the Small Business Rate Relief Scheme and a grant of £25,000 to be provided to companies in the hospitality, tourism and retail sectors with a rateable value from £15,000 up to £51,000.
+The Northern Ireland Finance Minister, Conor Murphy, has announced an emergency £100 million rates package to assist businesses impacted by COVID-19.
+This includes a grant of £10,000 to be provided to all small businesses eligible for the Small Business Rate Relief Scheme and Industrial Derating where the Net Annual Value is £15,000 or below and a grant of £25,000 to be provided to companies in the retail, hospitality, tourism and retail sectors with a Net Annual Value from £15,001 up to £51,000.

 This is an online form and requires the applicant to provide details of, Ratepayer ID, Occupancy ID, Sort Code, Account Number and Email Address.